-And yet here I am, knee-deep in dark chocolate bars trying to figure which one is the best.
-It’s not that I don’t like dark chocolate, I’m just often not as fond of the bitterness or overly fruit-forward flavors that some dark chocolates have.
+If I had to choose between milk chocolate and dark chocolate, I would choose milk 10 times out of 10.
+And yet here I am, knee-deep in dark chocolate bars trying to name the best dark chocolate brand.
+It’s not that I don’t like dark chocolate, I’m just often not as fond of the bitterness or overly fruit-forward flavors that some bars have.
 I prefer smooth milky chocolate when a craving strikes.
-My brother, on the other hand, is more known in our family for his preference for snacking cacao and cocoa nibs.
+My brother, on the other hand, is more known in our family for his preference for snacking on cacao nibs and cocoa.
+(Yes, really.)
 He thrives on dark chocolate.
 My dad lands somewhere between the two of us, and my mom, well, she’s not that into chocolate.

 At the end of our tasting, I actually found myself with a few new additions to my rotation, a few that I will reserve for chopping into chocolate chip cookies, and a few that I will stick to buying the milk chocolate counterparts.
-So without further ado, here are the results of our dark chocolate taste test!
+So without further ado, here are the results of our dark chocolate taste test.

-#5 Ghiradelli 72% Twilight Delight
+#5 Ghirardelli 72% Twilight Delight

 #4 Chocolove 70% Strong Dark Chocolate

 Flavor-wise, this chocolate bar was alright.
 All three of us agreed that the fruitiness of this bar was just mild enough to be pleasant.
-However, texture-wise, all three of us had some qualms.
+However, texture-wise, we had some qualms.
 The chocolate didn’t melt smoothly over our tongues as we ate it.
 I wouldn’t call it quite chalky, but overall we just wanted more textural enjoyment from this bar.
 I have not tried the milk chocolate counterpart here but will be adding it to the list to compare since I liked the flavor of this one.